minetest4scrum/minetest-docker-wrapper/README.md

 Usage:

 - add mods or other content to this repository
-- build the docker image using 'docker buildx build -t minetest4scrum/minetest-wrapper:5.9.0 --no-cache .'
+- build the docker image using 'docker buildx build -t minetest4scrum/minetest-wrapper:5.9.0 --no-cache --rm .'
 - push the image to 'minetest4scrum' docker hub account

 please note: